Store Hours

 Protect Your Garden With Mulch

 Finish your garden bed with mulch and compost.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger plants that bear more fruit and flowers.
-Mulch controls weeds and keeps the soil moist.
-Compost and mulch can be purchased in-store or created at home.
+It may help foster larger and stronger plants that bear more flowers and fruit.
+Mulch controls weeds and keeps your soil from drying out.
+Mulch and compost can be DIY creations, but you can also purchase them in-store.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the fertilizer, soil, and seeds you need in the aisles of your Celebration Station Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your balcony or patio.
+Shop for the soil, fertilizer, and seeds you need in the aisles of your Celebration Station Garden Center, online, or on our mobile app.
 Let's get growing together.

 2020 Lynnhaven Pkwy